-As previously announced, on April 1, 2013, after the end of the quarter to which this quarterly report relates, we completed a holding company reorganization in connection with a comprehensive capital plan for our U.S. mortgage insurance business, which is discussed in further detail in note 11 of the financial statements in "Item 1- Financial Statements" of this Quarterly Report on Form 10-Q. Pursuant to the reorganization, the public holding company historically known as "Genworth Financial, Inc." (now renamed Genworth Holdings, Inc. ("Genworth Holdings")) became a direct, wholly-owned subsidiary of a new public holding company that we formed and that now has been renamed Genworth Financial, Inc. ("New Genworth").
+As previously announced, on April 1, 2013, we completed a holding company reorganization in connection with a comprehensive capital plan for our U.S. mortgage insurance business, which is discussed in further detail in note 1 of the financial statements in "Item 1-Financial Statements" of this Quarterly Report on Form 10-Q. Pursuant to the reorganization, the public holding company historically known as "Genworth Financial, Inc." (now renamed Genworth Holdings, Inc. ("Genworth Holdings")) became a direct, wholly-owned subsidiary of a new public holding company that it had formed and that now has been renamed Genworth Financial, Inc. ("New Genworth").
 In connection with the reorganization, all the stockholders of Genworth Holdings immediately prior to the completion of the reorganization automatically became stockholders of New Genworth, owning the same number of shares of stock in New Genworth that they owned in Genworth Holdings immediately prior to the reorganization.
+New Genworth as the successor issuer to Genworth Holdings (pursuant to Rule 12g-3(a) under the Securities Exchange Act of 1934, as amended (the "Exchange Act")), began making filings under the Securities Act of 1933, as amended, and the Exchange Act, from April 1, 2013.